All activities are based around the ability of the group, therefore there should not be any reason for your child to not want to join in.

 Tea at Arete will include:

-A freshly cooked meal by the group.
+A freshly cooked pasta bake with salad prepared and cooked by the group.

 Dietary requirements can be catered for providing they are expressed on the Arete consent form.